 8. Compiling a handful of auditions and calling it a demo.

-You’re creating demos for professional producers, and they’re under the impression you’re offering them the very best of your creative aesthetic.
+You’re creating demos for professional producers, and they’re under the impression you’re presenting what you consider to be the very best of your creative aesthetic.

 9. Including Commercial spots on an Industrial demo, and vice-versa.